gteeger/GabeOS/README.md

 •	The time quanta of each process is linked to the Systick Timer.
 Processes are pre-empted after each Systick interrupt.

-•	At predefined intervals, the schduler can immediately execute certain tasks like toggleing GPIO pins to create a custom PWMs.
+•	At predefined intervals, the scheduler can immediately execute certain tasks like toggling GPIO pins to create a custom PWMs.
 GPIO pins are accessed through the board's hardware abstraction layer (HAL).

 •	Semaphores ensure thread synchronization.